Broker Check

 Do I Need an IRA if I Already Have a Company Retirement Plan?

 Over 30% of retired Americans say they aren’t confident that they have saved enough for retirement, while another 44% report being only somewhat confident they have saved adequately.1 An IRA is an excellent way to have savings in addition to Social Security and a company retirement plan.
-And with an IRA, you have a much higher degree of control over your investment choices.
+And with an IRA, you have a higher degree of control over your investment choices.

 Who is Eligible for an IRA?